 - Follow the online format to enter information for the case report, addressing each of the required questions in the designated boxes.
 Relevant clinical information may be presented using tables, graphs, bullet points, etc. - Each case must include information that supports the appropriate evaluation, plan of care development, and treatment interventions for the case.
-The applicant should describe the synthesis of information and clinical reasoning that occurred, within the context of what is known in the literature, as well as why the given tests, measures, and interventions were selected. - At least five references, and no more than 30, from the literature should support the clinical decision making described in the report.
-These references should not be more than 10 years old unless the article is considered a seminal study. - The case should indicate contemporary specialist practice as depicted in the Description of Specialty Practice for Cardiovascular and Pulmonary Physical Therapy. - All patient identifiers should be removed, including the name of the facility where care was provided.
+The applicant should describe the synthesis of information and clinical reasoning that occurred, within the context of what is known in the literature, as well as why the given tests, measures, and interventions were selected.

+- At least five references, and no more than 30, from the literature should support the clinical decision making described in the report.
+These references should not be more than 10 years old unless the article is considered a seminal study. - The case should indicate contemporary specialist practice as depicted in the Description of Specialty Practice for Cardiovascular and Pulmonary Physical Therapy. - Rationales included should demonstrate specialist level clinical reasoning.